MindaugasVainauskas/AOOPP_Text_Comparator/README.md

 ### Project Description

 This project is a Web Application that checks for similarity between 2 or more documents and returns the results in a table.
 The similarity checking was performed using Jaccard Similarity algorithm and MinHash similarity algorithm.
+Display of both input forms and results output is done through JSP pages with Http Servlets behind them.

 ### Project aim
 I was trying to build this project with the idea that its parts should be reusable, loosely coupled and highly cohesive.
 I don't think I managed to achieve all the targets set to myself but I do believe that at least parts of the project worked out as intended.